-Now is probably the best shot we have at raising enough funds.
-Our first tier goal is $75,000 to purchase materials and tools needed to build our mobile off-grid infoshop.
-Second tier is $250,000 to buy back stolen land near a bordertown and restore kinship with it.
+Now is probably the best shot we have at raising enough funds for our first tier goal, which is $75,000 to purchase materials and tools needed to build our mobile off-grid infoshop.
+Second tier is a lofty $250,000 to buy back stolen land near a bordertown and restore kinship with it.
 The first-tier is our immediate priority to ramp up our mutual aid efforts again.

 There are grants available for this, we don't want to apply for them because we must maintain our autonomy and ability to serve our relatives directly without any branding or parachuting, which are against our organizing principals.
 Help us continue to evolve our infoshop from a small radical community center to a model of how it may be done throughout Indigenous territories.

 We are are not a non-profit but have a fiscal sponsor who can accept tax-deductible donations on our behalf by clicking this link:

 COVID-19 Mutual AidK'é Infoshop will be partnering with the following organizations to build an autonomous yet effective distribution system to provide food and other essential items to families affected by the COVID-19 pandemic: Linktree of Indigenous Mutual Aid Groups